microsoft/FluidFramework/README.md

   * [Docs](./docs)
   * [Tools](./tools)

-Dependencies between packages in various layers of the system are enforced via a build step called [layer-check](./tools/build-tools/src/layerCheck), you can view the full list of packages and layers in [PACKAGES.md](./docs/PACKAGES.md).
+Dependencies between packages in various layers of the system are enforced via a build step called [layer-check](./tools/build-tools/src/layerCheck).
+You can view the full list of packages and layers in [PACKAGES.md](./docs/PACKAGES.md).

 ## Building